Petrina, Arcadia

 Petrina (Πετρίνα) is a village and a community in the municipal unit of Falaisia, Arcadia, Greece.
 It is situated in the northern foothills of the Taygetus mountains.
 It is 3 km east of Falaisia, 4 km west of Skortsinos, 4 km south of Voutsaras, 7 km southeast of Leontari and 14 km southeast of Megalopoli.
-In 2011 Petrina had a population of 44 for the village, and 69 for the community, which includes the village Spanaiika.
+The community includes the village Spanaiika.

 Population

 In media

 In 2014 the US TV show Finding Your Roots found that Tina Fey have ancestors from this village.